 - 1. MAXIMUM FAR.
-There are no maximum FARs or densities within the Plan Area.
+The maximum FAR within the Plan Area is specified in the General Plan.
 All projects shall meet applicable standards for maximum and minimum building height, setbacks, open area, lot coverage, building placement, and other related requirements. - 2.
 BUILDING AND BLOCK LENGTH.
 No new building or block shall be longer than 440 feet in length without a publicly accessible connection through the parcel to another publicly accessible connection such as street, pedestrian path, or park/plaza.
-Desired connections are shown in Figure 2.4. - 3.
-SITE COVERAGE.
-Maximum lot coverage is 80% for all development types including mixed-use, residential, office, and retail.
-Minimum open area coverage for all development types is 20% of lot area.
-Open area may be a combination of public and private, consistent with standards and guidelines.
-At least one-third of the required open area should be vegetated with grass, trees, or other landscaping. - 4.
-SURFACE PAVEMENT COVERAGE.
-For new development, pavement areas for automobile parking and circulation shall cover no more than 30% of the total site area.
+Desired connections are shown in Figure 2.4.
+The 440-foot maximum may be exceeded by up to 10% with approval